gmmorris/gmmorris.github.io/_posts/2015-08-29-turning-spaghetti-into-lasagne.md

 Anyway, at the time of my arrival, we were at the point where the company needed to shift from "fast and messy" to "fast and sustainable" and that would mean slowing down abit.

 Back to the code.

-When I say Spaghetti, I don’t mean mild problems like “tight coupling”, which would imply a pile ofSpaghetti which fell off the plate.
+When I say Spaghetti, I don’t mean mild problems like “tight coupling”, which would imply a pile of Spaghetti which fell off the plate.
 No, when I say Spaghetti, I mean more like *Four different types of Pasta, one of them severally overcooked into a mush, tossed around by your two toddlers and smeared on the walls; sauce and all*.
-OK OK, now I **know** I’m stepping on toes… and stomping on them.. but it really was that bad.
+OK OK, now I **know** I’m stepping on toes... and stomping on them.. sorry about that, I'm just trying to make an exagerated point, but I have nothing but love for y'all.
 </section>

 ### The key problems in the Front End code
 <section>
-1. Almost no compartmentalization of the code.
-Most of the code was in variables on the global scope.
+1. **Almost no compartmentalization of the code.** Most of the code was in variables on the global scope.
 That which wasn’t, was defined in two separate package libraries — one being Require.js (and an old outdated version, at that) and the rest was in some kind of in-house attempt at MVC which didn’t do much of a job in separating concerns as the definition functions shared a scope.

-1. Components all communicated through document level event triggers on the document.
+1. **Global Scoped communication** Components all communicated through document level event triggers on the document.
 So you never knew which component was talking to which and when.
 Try debugging that.

-1. A rapidly evolving product led to a lot of redundant code which didn’t actually do anything, but was none the less, in the codebase.
+1. **Leftovers** A rapidly evolving product led to a lot of redundant code which didn’t actually do anything, but was none the less, in the codebase.
 This also led to a lack of separation of concerns with different code, effectively, doing the same thing.
 </section>

 <section class="cl2">